DevExpress/testcafe-studio-docs/documentation/installing-testcafe-studio/README.md

     ![Installing TestCafe Studio on Mac](../../images/installation/setup-mac.png)

 * **Windows**.
 Download the Windows installation file and run it.
 The installation wizard starts and displays the license agreement.
 If you accept the terms of the agreement, click **I Agree**.
 On the next page, specify to which users the software is available to and click **Install**.
-TestCafe Studio is installed in *Program Files\DevExpress\TestCafe Studio* by default.
+TestCafe Studio is installed in *Program Files\DevExpress\TestCafe Studio*.

     ![Installing TestCafe Studio on Windows](../../images/installation/setup-windows.png)